39 Years Ago: Mick Taylor Quits the Rolling Stones

 Guitarist Mick Taylor is widely acknowledged as the most technically accomplished musician ever to perform as one of the Rolling Stones.
 His tenure in the band saw him play on some of their most important albums, but it was relatively short-lived; he quit the band on Dec.
-12, 1974, just prior to the band recording ‘Black and Blue.’
+12, 1974, just before the Stones recorded ‘Black and Blue.’

 Taylor had already been playing with British blues legend John Mayall when the Stones fired Brian Jones due to his drug abuse in June of 1969.
 Mayall suggested the 20-year-old musician to the group, and he made his live debut with the Rolling Stones at a free Hyde Park show in London, performing in front of 250,000 people.